-- Practise of waste segregation to be initiated. - > A model vermicomposting plant is to be set up on the college campus. - ➤ Establish a plastic-free campus. - > Avoid plastic plates and cups in the college.
+- > Establish a functional biogas plant. - ➤ A model solid waste treatment system is to be established. - Practise of waste segregation to be initiated. - A model vermicomposting plant is to be set up on the college campus. - Establish a plastic-free campus. - Avoid plastic plates and cups in the college.